US: CDC experts recommend resuming J&J COVID vaccination | DW | 23.04.2021

-A panel of experts have recommended the United States start administering the Johnson & Johnson COVID-19 vaccine again.
+A panel of experts has recommended the United States start administering the Johnson & Johnson COVID-19 vaccine again.
 Use of the vaccine has been paused after 15 cases of unusual blood clotting.

 The United States took a step closer to restarting its Johnson & Johnson coronavirus vaccine rollout on Friday as health authorities recommended its use for citizens aged 18 and over.